Alexander Hernandez

-Alexander Hernandez (born October 1, 1992) is an American mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship.
+Alexander Xavier Hernandez (born October 1, 1992) is an American mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.

 Background

 Hernandez began wrestling at the age of 13 and started training in other martial arts as he progressed through education.
 After graduating from Reagan High School, Alexander entered college from where he graduated with a Bachelor's degree in Business Finance from the University of Texas at San Antonio.
 Hernandez worked as a mortgage loan officer as he was recovering from a MCL and meniscus injury.

 Mixed martial arts career

 Early career

 Hernandez compiled an amateur MMA record of 3–0 before making his professional debut in the spring of 2012.

 He competed for various regional promotions such as Legacy Fighting Alliance and Resurrection Fighting Alliance and by 2018, he had amassed a 8–1 MMA record before signing with the UFC in early 2018.

 Ultimate Fighting Championship

 Hernandez made his promotional debut as a short notice replacement filling in for Bobby Green against Beneil Dariush on March 3, 2018, at UFC 222.
 Hernandez won the fight via knockout in the fight's opening minute.
 He was awarded a $50,000 bonus for Performance of the Night.

 Hernandez next faced Olivier Aubin-Mercier on July 28, 2018, at UFC on Fox 30.
-Hernandez won the fight by pushing a high-pace, scoring takedowns, strikes and successful top game to take a unanimous decision.
+He won the fight via unanimous decision.

 Hernandez was expected to face Francisco Trinaldo on January 26, 2019, at UFC 233.
 However, Hernandez was pulled from that fight in favor of a bout with former UFC Lightweight Championship challenger Donald Cerrone a week earlier at UFC Fight Night: Cejudo vs. Dillashaw.
 He lost the fight via TKO in the second round.
 For their performance, both participants were awarded Fight of the Night.

 Hernandez faced Francisco Trinaldo on July 20, 2019, at UFC on ESPN 4, which took place in Hernandez's home state of Texas.
 He won the fight via unanimous decision.
 The fight was the subject of much debate, with 11 of 13 media outlets scoring the bout in favor of Trinaldo.

 Hernández was expected to face Islam Makhachev on April 18, 2020, at UFC 249.
-However, Russia restricted air travel due to the COVID-19 pandemic, Makhachev was removed from the event and he was replaced by Omar Morales.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed and rescheduled to May 13, 2020, at UFC Fight Night: Smith vs. Teixeira facing Drew Dober instead.
+However, Makhachev was removed from the event after Russia restricted air travel due to the COVID-19 pandemic and was replaced by Omar Morales.
+On April 9, Dana White, the president of UFC announced that the event was postponed.
+Hernandez was rescheduled to May 13, 2020, at UFC Fight Night: Smith vs. Teixeira and faced Drew Dober instead.
 He lost the fight via technical knockout in round two.

 Hernández faced Chris Gruetzemacher on October 31, 2020, at UFC Fight Night 181.
 He won the fight via knockout in the first round.
 This win earned him Performance Fight of the Night award.

 Hernández faced Thiago Moisés on February 27, 2021, at UFC Fight Night 186.
 He lost the fight via unanimous decision.